 - Re-Equalization De-emphasizes high frequencies in the front channels, and in THX Surround EX, the rear channels as well.
 Soundtracks commonly have pre-emphasized treble because they are mixed for movie theaters where high frequencies are usually absorbed.
 They can then sound overly bright when played back in the home.
 Re-Equalization restores the correct tonal balance for watching a movie soundtrack in a home theater environment.
-Some TV shows that are broadcast in Dolby Surround also benefit from Re-Equalization, whereas some movies on DVD have already been re-adjusted and do not require Re-EQ.
-To enable or disable Re-EQ, press THX twice to display "THX RE-EQUALIZATION", then select On or Off.
-Re-EQ may also be applied when THX is Off this may be useful if the high-pitched noise produced by standard CRT monitors accidentally leaked into the audio while it was being recorded, and you would like to filter it out. - Timbre Matching The human ear changes our perception of a sound depending on the direction from which the sound is coming.
+Some TV shows that are broadcast in Dolby Surround also benefit from Re-Equalization, whereas some movies on DVD may already have Re-EQ applied and do not require it from the processor.
+To defeat Re-EQ, press the THX button a second time after selecting a THX mode to display "RE-EQ Filters: On (Off)", then adjust. - Timbre Matching The human ear changes our perception of a sound depending on the direction from which the sound is coming.
 In a movie theatre, there is an array of surround speakers so that the surround information is all around you.
 In a home theatre, you use only two speakers located to the side of your head.
 Timbre Matching, which includes Re-EQ, filters the information going to the surround speakers so that they more closely match the tonal characteristics of the sound coming from the front speakers.
-This ensures seamless panning between the front and surround speakers.

-- Adaptive Decorrelation In a movie theatre, a large number of surround speakers help create an enveloping surround sound experience, but in a home theatre there are usually only two speakers.
+This ensures seamless panning between the front and surround speakers. - Adaptive Decorrelation In a movie theatre, a large number of surround speakers help create an enveloping surround sound experience, but in a home theatre there are usually only two speakers.
 Unless you are using properly positioned dipoles, surround speakers can sound like headphones that lack spaciousness and envelopment they will also collapse into the closest speaker as you move away from the middle seating position.
 Adaptive Decorrelation senses the presence of identical surround channels (mono) and slightly changes one surround channel's time and phase relationship with respect to the other.
 This expands the listening position and creates with only two speakers the same spacious surround experience found in a movie theatre.
-Adaptive Decorrelation does not operate when the surround channels are different, as is often the case in discrete multichannel source material. - ASA (Advanced Speaker Array) ASA is a proprietary THX technology that processes the sound fed to the two surround and two rear speakers to provide an optimal surround sound experience.
+Adaptive Decorrelation does not operate when the surround channels are different, as is often the case in discrete multichannel source material.

+ASA (Advanced Speaker Array) - ASA is a proprietary THX technology that processes the sound fed to the two surround and two rear speakers to provide an optimal surround sound experience.
 When you set up your home theater system using all 7.1 speaker outputs (L-Front, Center, R-Front, R-Surround, R-Rear, L-Rear, L-Surround, Subwoofer), placing the two Rear speakers close together will provide the largest sweet spot.
 If for practical reasons you have to place the Rear speakers further apart, you will have to go to the Listener Position menu (section 7.4.3) and choose the setting that most closely corresponds to the speaker spacing to re-optimize the surround soundfield.